 He started to swim faster without knowing what was happening.
 When he reached the end, he took off his glasses and looked at the scoreboard, next to his name it said WR.
 Michael Phelps had broken the world swimming record despite the obstacle he had!
 The small victories he had celebrated in his daily life had prepared him to be a champion.

 Focus on God

-Focus on God and He will give you the desires of your heart.
-King Josiah was focused on living for God.
-God became the first thing in his life, the first thing in his family and nation, and great blessings followed him like a giant of God.
-Josiah was focused on serving God and he gave us an example of true zeal for Him.
+Focus on God, and He will give you the desires of your heart.
+Thus, King Josiah was focused on living for God.
+God became the first thing in his life, the first thing in his family and nation.
+And great blessings followed him like a giant of God.
+Josiah was focused on serving God, and he gave us an example of true zeal for Him.
 Josiah did what was right in God’s eyes and did not turn left or right because his mind was focused on God.

-Share with me what do you do every day to be champion in your life.
+Share with me what d you do every day to be a champion in your life.
 Your comments will bless many people today.